SwaibaSohail/ava-career-coach/README.md

 frontend/   React (Vite) single-chat UI uploads/    sample CVs for local testing (gitignored; runtime uploads are parsed in memory, not stored)
 ```

-## Notes

-Chat sessions live in memory and generated files under `backend/generated/` aren't
-auto-pruned, so restarting the server clears chat state.
-Fine for local use; add
-persistence and cleanup before deploying.